charlsagente/rpi-mysql/README.md

 # MySQL on Raspberry Pi / armhf

-This is a port of the official mysql image https://github.com/docker-library/mysql for Raspberry Pi / armhf.
+This is a port of the official MySQL image https://github.com/docker-library/mysql for Raspberry Pi / armhf.

 ### Supported tags and respective `Dockerfile` links
 -	[`5.6`, `latest` (*Dockerfile*)](https://github.com/TobiasH87Docker/rpi-mysql/blob/master/5.6/Dockerfile)